My last China post is all about downtown Beijing! the sights and the food. Have I mentioned how much I really loved Beijing????

 and snakes alongside other unidentifiable members of the animal kingdom.

-giant beetle grubs and crickets, too.
+giant beetle grubs and crickets, too.fried and dried critters.

 grasshoppers and black scorpions.